 Getting Some Work In My 48 hours In New York City

-Once that’s cleared up, I start settling into an office, with a view of—you guessed it—big buildings.
+Once that’s cleared up, I start settling into an office with a view of—you guessed it—big buildings.
 After a 10-minute ogle-fest, I get to work.
-Can’t say too much here except other people stopped by to see me so my big-wig status is restored.
+Can’t say too much here except other people stopped by to see me, so my big-wig status is restored.

-On my way across the street, I decide that I’m not here to be safe and lame so I scrap that idea.
+On my way across the street, I decide that I’m not here to be safe and lame, so I scrap that idea.
 (That’s sort of exactly what not to do in New York, right?)
 No offense, ABP, but I have those in DC, so I need to find something different.
 I settle on The Mill.
 It was literally right across the street.
 And, man, did I get lucky.

 I got this awesome chicken sandwich, which I took back to the office and snarfed down while gazing at the big buildings.
-After a couple conference calls, some more Google searches for tonight’s activities, and more in-person meetings, I’m ready to leave for the day.
+After a couple of conference calls, some more Google searches for tonight’s activities, and more in-person meetings, I’m ready to leave for the day.